The Best Activities, Attractions, Sights and Tours in New Zealand

 1. Do a Heli-Hike on the Tasman Glacier in Mt Cook

-Land on New Zealand’s largest glacier in a helicopter and explore its ice caves with views of the country’s largest peak, Aoraki Mt Cook (more info on Viator and Tripadvisor).
+Land on New Zealand’s largest glacier in a helicopter and explore its ice caves with views of the country’s largest peak, Aoraki Mt Cook (more info on Viator and KKday).
 Glacier heli-hiking is also available in Franz Josef and Fox Glacier.

 Location: Mt Cook, South Island.
 Learn more in 7 Ways to Take on New Zealand’s Glaciers.